kaiorosa1/100-days-of-code/log.md

 ### Day 11: February 6, 2019

 **Today's Progress**: I've fishished the FCC section about CSS grid.
 It was fun and there are a phonebook of properties like the the other CSS sections.
 CSS grid is a easier way to format your elements and a very useful tool to have when dealing with responsiveness.
+I worked on the flood fill functionality of the minesweeper on Campo Minado.

 **Thoughts**: It was fun to learn this last section and now I get to work on 5 projects and I'll start them tomorrow or maybe later today.
 Following my schedule I'll work on Campo minado for a bit.
+I think I close to finishing Campo Minado.
+The flood fill function is not working a hundred percent but I'm confident enough that I can solve that by tomorrow.

-**Link(s) to work**: Commit on Github :
+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado/commit/d646e8f4b53424aeed47b4a2ba29405016a35b91